siucacm/WebDevWorkshop1/README.md

 # WebDevWorkshop1
-Topics: Basic understanding of HTML, CSS, Javascript, and Bootstrap
+Topics: Basic understanding of HTML, CSS, and JavaScript

 ## HTML: